rlopez-nicolas/meta-analyses_reproducibility/README.md

 ### results

 Contains the different results of each stage in the form of figures or tables.
-They are produced by the master script *manuscript.rmd*.
+They are produced by the master script *submission.rmd*.